-Radically simplify the tax rules for derivatives.
-The bill replaces the current crazy quilt of inconsistent derivative tax rules and instead applies a single tax regime to all derivative contracts that includes one rule for transaction timing (mark to market), one rule for character (ordinary), and one rule for source (taxpayer's country of residence).
+Simplify the tax rules for derivatives.
+The bill replaces the current crazy quilt of inconsistent derivative tax rules with a single tax regime applied to all derivative contracts that includes one rule for transaction timing (mark to market), one rule for character (ordinary), and one rule for source (taxpayer's country of residence).
 The bill repeals nine tax code sections and streamlines many others, including associated regulations.
 The bill also unifies valuation rules for tax and book purposes.

 Target taxpayers who use derivatives to avoid taxes.
-Sophisticated taxpayers can all but eliminate the risk of stock losses by acquiring the option to sell stock if it falls below a certain price.
+Sophisticated taxpayers can eliminate most risks of stock losses by acquiring the option to sell a stock if it falls below a certain price.
 Because they have not actually sold the stock, they avoid paying taxes on the gains.
-Under MODA, such taxpayers will be treated as having in effect sold the stock if the derivative price rises at least 70 cents when the stock price drops \$1 (a "delta relationship of minus 0.7" in financial parlance), and will owe capital gains taxes.
+Under MODA, such taxpayers will be treated as having sold the stock if the derivative price rises at least 70 cents when the stock price drops \$1 (a "delta relationship of minus 0.7" in financial parlance), and will owe capital gains taxes on the built-in gains.
 Thereafter, both the derivative and the stock will be marked to market with gains taxed at ordinary rates until the derivative is disposed of.